-ENGL 1410 (formerly 150): Introduction to Literature.
+ENGL 1410: Introduction to Literature.
 (3) In this course, students will examine a variety of literary genres, including fiction, poetry, and drama.
 Students will identify common literary elements in each genre, understanding how specific elements influence meaning.
 Meets University of New Mexico Core Curriculum Area 5: Humanities.

-ENGL 1710 (formerly 107): Greek Mythology.
+ENGL 1710: Greek Mythology.
 (3) Introduction to mythology; primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric hymns and tragedies.

-ENGL 2110 (formerly 240): Traditional Grammar.
+ENGL 2110: Traditional Grammar.
 (3) This course surveys traditional grammar, introducing linguistic terminology and methods for identifying and understanding parts of speech, parts of sentences and basic sentence patterns.
 The course presents terminology and methods designed to increase the student's understanding of the structure of the language.
 Suggested prerequisite: ENGL 100.

-ENGL 2510 (formerly 250): Analysis of Literature.
+ENGL 2510: Analysis of Literature.
 (3) This course is an introduction to literary analysis and writing applied to literary techniques, conventions, and themes.
 Students will learn how to write focused literary analyses, demonstrating their understanding of biographical, critical, cultural, and historical contexts of various writers and genres.
 Students will also learn proper documentation, as well as other skills, such as quoting, paraphrasing, and integrating sources, both primary and secondary.
 Prerequisite: ENGL 1120.

-ENGL 2540 (formerly 265): Introduction to Chicana/o Literature.
+ENGL 2540: Introduction to Chicana/o Literature.
 (3) This course examines a variety of literary genres to explore the historical development of Chicano/a social and literary identities.
 This survey offers an overview of the history of Chicano/a literature, introducing the major trends and placing them into an historical framework.

-ENGL 2560 (formerly 264, Survey of Native Literatures and Rhetorics): Introduction to Native American Literature.
+ENGL 2560: Introduction to Native American Literature.
 (3) This course will introduce students to the literature produced by Native American authors as well as explore issues relevant to the study of Native American literature.
 The course will also introduce the basic elements of literary analysis.

-ENGL 2610 (formerly 296): American Literature I. (3) This course surveys American literature from the colonial period to the mid-nineteenth century.
+ENGL 2610: American Literature I. (3) This course surveys American literature from the colonial period to the midnineteenth century.
 This course provides students with the contexts and documents necessary to understand the origins of American Literature and the aesthetic, cultural, and ideological debates central to early American culture.

-ENGL 2620 (formerly 297): American Literature II.
+ENGL 2620: American Literature II.
 (3) This course surveys American literature from the mid-nineteenth-century to the contemporary period.
 This course provides students with the contexts and documents necessary to understand American Literature and the aesthetic, cultural, and ideological debates central to American culture.

-ENGL 2630 (formerly 294): British Literature I. (3) This course offers a study of British literature from its origins in Old English to the 18th century.
+ENGL 2630: British Literature I. (3) This course offers a study of British literature from its origins in Old English to the 18th century.
 This survey covers specific literary works-essays, short stories, novels, poems, and plays-as well as the social, cultural, and intellectual currents that influenced the literature.

-ENGL 2640 (formerly 295): British Literature II.
+ENGL 2640: British Literature II.
 (3) This course offers a study of British literature from the 18th century to the present.
 This survey covers specific literary works-short stories, novels, poems, and plays-as well as the social, cultural, and intellectual currents that influenced the literature.

-ENGL 2650 (formerly 292): World Literature I. (3) In this course, students will read representative world masterpieces from ancient, medieval, and Renaissance literature.
+ENGL 2650: World Literature I. (3) In this course, students will read representative world masterpieces from ancient, medieval, and Renaissance literature.
 Students will broaden their understanding of literature and their knowledge of other cultures through exploration of how literature represents individuals, ideas and customs of world cultures.
 The course focuses strongly on examining the ways literature and culture intersect and define each other.
 Meets University of New Mexico Core Curriculum Area 5: Humanities.